openpolitics/manifesto/military.md

 We will lead the UN and other international bodies to create an international treaty, similar to the Geneva Convention, banning the development and use of lethal autonomous weapon systems.

-+[^killer-robots]: Campaign to stop killer robots: [http://www.stopkillerrobots.org/the-solution/](http://www.stopkillerrobots.org/the-solution/)
+[^killer-robots]: Campaign to stop killer robots: [http://www.stopkillerrobots.org/the-solution/](http://www.stopkillerrobots.org/the-solution/)